jonfuller/jonfuller.github.io/_posts/2014-06-04-ruby-lines.md

 Now I can type `rake console` and bam, I'm sitting at an irb prompt, inside the context of my application (I'm also assuming either your `Rakefile` or that `load_app` task loads up all the things you want to play around with at your console).

-The above example is for a [sinatra app](https://h2w.cc) I'm working on.
+The above example is for a [Sinatra app](https://h2w.cc) I'm working on.
 The next example is for a [git server migration script](https://github.com/sep/gitlab-import) (that [I wrote about a little while ago](http://jonfuller.co/blog/2014/04/08/git-migration.html)).
 It doesn't have an application to load, but does have a couple handy files to require, and then it even instantiates a class and tells me how to access it:

     desc 'an irb console with export data and the gitlab api available.' task :console do